 In my world of over-stimulation, the act of producing art, the physical connection with materials, provides me with focus and comfort, an escape, a personal place, or zone, of lovely quiet.
 Because what I see are super-saturated colors, my work is brightly colored.
 When hand sewing fabric, I prefer the textures of silk and linen with elements of shiny metallic floss and thread.
 The tactility, structure, and sheen of the fabric and thread form an integral part of how I engage with my senses and emotions.
 My hope is that viewers can experience some of the joy that my art making provides to me.

-My art has been exhibited at the Montclair Art Museum, in galleries at New Jersey Institute of Technology, Ramapo College, Seton Hall University, Lafayette College, the Providence RI VETS Memorial Auditorium, and at The International Association of Synaesthetes, Artists, and Scientists Conference at The Museum of Moscow, Moscow, Russia, and at the Textile Study Group of New York, as well as in various art galleries and public spaces in the metro NY/NJ region.
+My art has been exhibited at the Trenton City Museum, the Montclair Art Museum, in galleries at New Jersey Institute of Technology, Ramapo College of New Jersey, Seton Hall University, Lafayette College, the Providence RI VETS Memorial Auditorium, and at The International Association of Synaesthetes, Artists, and Scientists Conference at The Museum of Moscow, Moscow, Russia, and at the Textile Study Group of New York, as well as in various art galleries and public spaces in the metro CT/NY/NJ region.